-Biological and chronological longevity.
+- I for the Biological and chronological longevity.
 Human physique and somatotypes.
-Methodologies for growth studies.
-11.1.
-Relevance of menarche, menopause and other bioevents to fertility.
-Fertility patterns and differentials.
-11.2.Demographic theories-biological, social and cultural.
-11.3.Biological and socio-ecological factors influencing fecundity, fertility, natality and mortality.
-12. Applications Anthropology: Anthropology of sports, Nutritional anthropology, Anthropology in designing of defence and other equipments, Forensic Anthropology, Methods and principles of personal identification and reconstruction, Applied human genetics-Paternity genetic counselling diagnosis, eugenics, DNA technology in diseases and medicine, serogenetics and cytogenetics in reproductive biology.
-Test 3 FEBRUARY Paper 2: Indian Anthropology IGNOU Material [3312] 9, 2025 1.1.
-Evolution of the Indian Culture and e-PG Pathshala Material Civilization- Prehistoric (Palaeolithic, An Outline Of Neolithic-Mesolithic, Neolithic and Indian Prehistory by Chalcolithic), Protohistoric (Indus D.K.Bhattacharya Civilization).
-Pre-Harappan, Harappan and Indian Anthropology by post- Harappan cultures.
-Contributions of Nadeem Hasnain the tribal cultures to Indian civilization.
-Indian Social system by 1.2.
-Palaeo-Anthropological evidences from Ram Ahuja India with special reference to Siwaliks and Narmada basin (Ramapithecus, Indian Anthropology by Sivapithecus and Narmada Man).
-R. N. Sharma 1.3.
+A MARKET AND A MARKET Methodologies for growth studies.
+Sec.
+1 11.1.
+Relevance of menarche, menopause and · · · · · · · · · · · · · · · · · · · other bioevents to fertility.
+Fertility patterns and differentials. in de la constante de la consta Referència de la constante de la 11.2.
+Demographic theories -biological, social and cultural.
+S M March 11.3.Biological and socio-ecological factors influencing fecundity, fertility, natality and mortality.
+12. Applications of Anthropology: Anthropology of sports, Nutritional anthropology, Anthropology in designing of defence and other equipments, Forensic Anthropology, Methods and principles of personal identification and reconstruction, Applied human genetics-Paternity diagnosis, genetic counselling and eugenics, DNA technology in diseases and medicine, serogenetics and cytogenetics in reproductive biology.
+Test 3 MARCH Paper 2: Indian Anthropology IGNOU Material [3312] 23, 2025 1.1.
+Evolution of the Indian Culture and e-PG Pathshala Material , Civilization - Prehistoric (Palaeolithic, An Outline Of • Mesolithic, Neolithic and Neolithic- Indian Prehistory by Chalcolithic), Protohistoric (Indus Civilization).
+Pre-Harappan, Harappan and D.K.Bhattacharya post- Harappan cultures.
+Contributions of the tribal cultures to Indian civilization.
+Indian Anthropology by Nadeem Hasnain 1.2.
+Palaeo-Anthropological evidences from Indian Social system by India with special reference to Siwaliks and Narmada basin (Ramapithecus, Sivapithecus and Narmada Man).
+Ram Ahuja Indian Anthropology by R. N. Sharma 1.3.
 Ethno-archaeology in India: The concept of ethno-archaeology; Survivals and Parallels among the hunting, foraging, fishing, pastoral and peasant communities including arts and crafts producing communities.
-2. Demographic profile of India-Ethnic and linguistic elements in the Indian population and their distribution.
-Indian population factors influencing its structure and growth.
+2. Demographic profile of India-Ethnic and and the second ra Gyr - M linguistic elements in the Indian population and their distribution.
+Indian population- factors influencing its structure and growth.
 3.1.
-The structure and nature of traditional Indian social system-Varnashram, Purushartha, Karma, Rina and Rebirth.
+The structure and nature of traditional Indian social system -Varnashram, Purushartha, Karma, Rina and Rebirth.
 3.2.
-Caste system in India- Structure and characteristics Varna and caste, Theories of origin of caste system, Dominant caste, Caste mobility, Future of caste system, Jajmani system.
+Caste system in India - Structure and characteristics Varna and caste, Theories of origin of caste system, Dominant caste, Caste mobility, Future of caste system, Jajmani system.
 Tribe-case continuum.
 3.3.
-Sacred Complex and Nature-Man-Spirit Complex.
-3.4.
-Impact of Buddhism, Jainism, Islam and Christianity of Indian society.
+Sacred Complex and Nature-Man-Spirit Complex. · · · · · 3.4.
+Impact of Buddhism, Jainism, Islam and Christianity of Indian society. and the second